TNL-Project/TNL/Documentation/UsersGuide/Matrices/ug_Matrices.md

 [TOC]

 All matrix types share a unified interface for traversing rows and elements.
 In addition to the member functions documented below, there is a cross-cutting free-function API described in [Free-function traverse and reduce API](#free-function-traverse-and-reduce-api).
+The member traversal and reduction methods on tridiagonal, multidiagonal, and lambda matrices are deprecated; users should prefer the free functions.

 ## Introduction